About ECHO Foundation

 The Foundation’s mission:

-To be a self-sustaining provider of acceptable, secure and cost-effective housing, institutional care and community services to senior citizens of all races and religious affiliations in the Eastern Cape.
+To be a self-sustaining provider of, secure and cost-effective housing, care and community services to senior citizens of all races and religious affiliations in the Eastern Cape.

 The Foundation’s vision: